Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 • Obesity: Excess weight can cause skin folds, increasing friction and sweat buildup.

-• Poor hygiene: Not cleansing the neck properly can lead to dead skin buildup.
+• Poor hygiene: Not cleansing the neck properly can lead to the buildup of dead skin cells.

-• Prolonged sun exposure: UV rays can cause darkening and roughness.
+• Prolonged sun exposure: UV rays can cause darkening and roughness, especially on the skin on the neck.

 Medical Factors